kbaseattic/roadmap/Proposed product descriptions/Reference Data Updates.md

 - Retrieve microbial genomes from RefSeq and plant genomes from Ensembl
 - Design scripts to load genomes (as GenBank files) into workspace and index them into solr
-- Load a small batch of test genomes (~100-200) and make any changes needed in the existing upload scripts and/or Solr schema to capture data source and provenance.
+- Load a small batch of test genomes (~100-200), review the genomes loaded into workspace and solr, identify and make any changes needed in the existing upload scripts and/or Solr schema to capture data source and provenance.
 - Evaluate performance for loading large batches.
+- Test sample genomes loaded for accuracy and completeness.

 **Sprint 2:**
 - Start loading microbial genomes from RefSeq and plant genomes from Ensembl.
-- Develop scripts for loading plant genomes from Phytozome, which will require first creating GenBank files from FASTA and GFF files
+- Develop scripts for loading plant genomes from Phytozome, which will require first creating GenBank files from FASTA and GFF files.
+- Load plant genomes from Phytozom for testing.
-- Design automatic genome update pipelines v1: minimally for RefSeq, and if time, Enseml and Phytozome as well
+- Design automatic genome update pipelines v1: minimally for RefSeq, and if time, Enseml and Phytozome as well.
+- Test all the reference genomes laoded for accuracy and completeness.

 **Sprint 3 (not a full sprint - mostly UI person):**